 - Weave a culture of gratitude through every step of campaign progress.
 By making sure participants feel appreciated and supported, you will increase the likelihood of their enthusiastic support and future participation.

 - Don’t give away a large percentage of your fundraising money in software and payment processing fees.
 Many crowdfunding platforms advertise themselves as a free service – but be sure to read the fine print.
 All e-commerce transactions carry a transaction fee (since Visa and MasterCard charge merchants for the privilege of accepting their cards – even for charitable donations).
-DoJiggy offers affordable payment processing fees that won’t break the bank – and we don’t take a percentage of your fundraising dollars.
+DoJiggy offers affordable crowdfunding with pricing options.

 If you are ready to start the process of creating your first charitable crowdfunding campaign and want a professional and streamlined website to ensure success for your nonprofit, we are here to help.
-Sign up today for a FREE 14 day trial of our software platform designed specifically for crowdfunding events to see if it fits your needs and is the type of experience that you would like your participants and donors to be a part of.
+Sign up for our software platform designed for crowdfunding events to see if it fits your needs and is the type of experience that you would like your participants and donors to be a part of.

 Peer-to-peer fundraising ( P2P fundraising) is a type of crowdfunding and the two terms are often used interchangeably.
 The difference is that with P2P fundraising, your supporters create personal fundraising pages on behalf of your cause.
-Your supporter shares his or her page with friends, family and other community members and donations are made directly to your organization via their page.
-With traditional non-profit or school crowdfunding campaigns, donations are made by many people, directly to the organization or cause.
-P2P is often done without the personal or team fundraising page or component.
+Your supporter shares his or her page with friends, family, and other community members, and donations are made directly to your organization via their page.
+With traditional nonprofit or school crowdfunding campaigns, donations are made by many people, directly to the organization or cause.
+Donor perks may be offered and this type of crowdfunding is often done without the personal or team fundraising component.